B

 • Cobb successfully pegs from his driver’s license that Victor’s home was destroyed when Riddler blew up the Gotham seawall.
 Later, we see a Riddler cultist passing out “See Gotham’s true face” flyers on the subway.

-• Farrell has a lot of fun with Cobb’s raging insecurities—clock his pride at his stupid car air freshener, or the almost sheepish way he checks to see if the sex worker he pays for an alibi is seeing anyone else.
+• Farrell has a lot of fun with Cobb’s raging insecurities—clock his pride at his stupid car air freshener, or the almost sheepish way he checks to see if his “girl” (Carmen Ejogo), who he pays for an alibi, is seeing another client when he gets there.

 • “On three…eh, you know what, just do it.”